Fear of Choking or Drowning

 A fear of choking at the dentist is common.
 For example, you may worry about drowning in your own saliva, choking on dental instruments, or choking on gauze.
 You may be genuinely concerned that you may die.
 Here are examples of some of the most common choking fears and possible ways of dealing with them:

-Choking or drowning on water or on your own saliva:
+Choking or drowning in water or in your own saliva:

 Dental visits can involve lots of water.
-Handpieces (also known as ‘drills’) as well as ultrasonic instruments used for cleanings spray a stream of water towards your teeth, in order to reduce heat generation.
+Handpieces (also known as ‘drills’) as well as ultrasonic instruments used for cleanings spray a stream of water towards your teeth, in order to reduce the heat that’s generated.
 What may feel like saliva pooling in the back of your throat may actually be water that hasn’t been properly suctioned away.
 This can happen especially if the dental nurse or dental assistant is a bit inexperienced.

 There are two main types of suction instruments: the saliva ejector (which looks like a bendable see-through straw), and the high volume suction.
 The high volume suction is so strong that the dental nurse simply holds it close to where the dentist is working and when held in the right spot, it will suck away any nearby debris and water:

 When you’re using a rubber dam, saliva (rather than water) is the more likely culprit.
 The amount of saliva tends to be relatively small, and all that is required is a saliva ejector.

 Here are some tips:

 - A great dental nurse or assistant who is skilled with the high volume suction can make all the difference between a visit where you feel as if you’re drowning and choking on water and a comfortable visit.
 If you have a preferred dental nurse or assistant, ask if they’ll be assisting that day when making your appointment.